 The name Kiss Cookies is cute.
 It’s adequately descriptive and seasonally appropriate.
 But call those same chocolate morsels Galletas con Besos (Spanish), or Biscotti con Baci (Italian), or Biscuits de Baisers (French) and cute is transformed into epicurean and romantic.

-I melted Chocoley.com Candy and Molding formula discs to coat the Kiss Cookies.
-I use the Chocoley melting discs because they are easy to work with (no tempering) and have a wonderful creamy chocolate flavor.
+I used melting chocolate discs to coat the Kiss Cookies.
 I am a fan of the dark and extra dark discs which I think taste like semi-sweet chocolate.
 My son likes the milk chocolate.
 So, I made some of each.
-I chose the Candy and Molding formula because I wanted a slightly thicker coating.
-The thicker coating was most easily spread onto the top of the Kiss Cookies using a spoon or knife.

 Call them what you will, a sweet romantic indulgence or a warm and fuzzy hug in cookie form, Kiss Cookies are delicious in any language.

 Kiss Cookies (Biscotti con Baci/Galletas con Besos/Cookies de Baisers)

 - 4 ½ cups all-purpose flour

 - ½ cup cocoa I use Whole Foods 365 brand fairly traded cocoa

 - 1 teaspoon baking soda

 - 1/3 cup plain yogurt